MrEvilGamer/qb-tattooshop/README.md

 # qb-tattooshop
-The Real Working Tattoo Script For Qbus, Fixed by Evil
+The Real Working Tattoo Script For QBCore, Fixed by Evil